Agami: From Read-Only Dashboard to 1.5M-User Fintech Platform

 Utility

-Introduce transaction capability so users could complete meaningful financial actions inside the BRAC ecosystem.
+Add transaction capability so clients could complete meaningful financial actions digitally.

 Scalability